ConstantinoSchillebeeckx/Techshop-EEE-201/README.md

 ## [Chapter 2](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_2)

-In this chapter we are going to run through the very bare-bone basics of the Arduino sketch.
+Our Arduino examples haven't actually done much yet, let's change that!
+In this chapter we will learn how to control the blinking of a small light emitting diode (LED); we'll be covering the following topics:

-- simple digital output
-- blink an LED
+- blinking an LED with `digitalWrite()`
-- byte variable type
+- variable type `byte`
-- use a switch (e.g. R while B is blinking)
+- using a normally open (NO) switch
-- use the potentiometer
+- using a potentiometer to adjust the brightness of the LED

 ## [Chapter 3](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/tree/master/chapter_3)